 The stabilizer is a top feed quench, center heated feed tower design.
 Bubble cap trays are used to give the tower a stable operation over a wide range of flow conditions.
 The stabilizer tower has both top and middle tray liquid feed points.
 Multiple heat exchangers are used to recover the heat from the stabilized hot bottom product and return the energy to the middle feed tray for maximum energy conservation and product cooling.

-The stabilization system is built on two process skids.
+The stabilizer system is built on two process skids.
 The tower is mounted on a stand-up skid that then bolts to the heat exchanger and control skid for a quick and simple installation.
 The skids are designed to be set on stabilized ground.
 Concrete foundations are not typically required.

 Some fabrication pictures of a stabilization unit: